kaustubhdhole/kaustubhdhole.github.io/index.md

     <img src="https://img.youtube.com/vi/WTpZVlzoNuE/0.jpg" alt="Video 4" width="150" class="thumbnail">
 </a>
 </dl>
-If you want to get in touch or are interested in collaborating, feel free to reach me at firstname.lastname@emory.edu (or <a href="https://www.linkedin.com/in/kaustubh-dhol%C3%A9-3929b32a/" target="_blank">LinkedIN</a> or <a href="https://twitter.com/kaustubhdhole" target="_blank">Twitter</a> where I'm sometimes active.)
+If you want to get in touch or are interested in collaborating, feel free to reach me at kdhole AT emory DOT edu (or <a href="https://www.linkedin.com/in/kaustubh-dhol%C3%A9-3929b32a/" target="_blank">LinkedIN</a> or <a href="https://twitter.com/kaustubhdhole" target="_blank">Twitter</a> where I'm sometimes active.)

 Long ago, I used to maintain a personal <a href="https://kaustubhdhole.wordpress.com/">blog</a> on WordPress where I mostly wrote non-NLP stuff on rare occasions!
 You can find some of my random writings on <a href="https://kaustubhdhole.wordpress.com/category/political/" target="_blank">Politics</a>, <a href="https://kaustubhdhole.wordpress.com/category/nlp/" target="_blank">Linguistics</a>, some <a href="https://kaustubhdhole.wordpress.com/2020/02/29/a-few-random-books-that-i-found-interesting-and-a-few-which-i-didnt/" target="_blank"> book reviews</a> and sometimes when I've gone <a href="https://kaustubhdhole.wordpress.com/category/travel/" target="_blank">backpacking</a>!
 One serious advice - <a href="https://kaustubhdhole.wordpress.com/2021/11/26/caxtons-tex-mex-mashed-potatoes/" target="_blank">cook this</a>!